YanikKendler/iptor-multiflex-academy/docs/readMe.md

 We live in a time where autocomplete is insanely good can we please write userId instead of uid

 The only place where its fine to save characters is in URLS that are visible to the user like for sharing or smth

+## Also
+just like.. add @Transactional to the whole repo class pls